 These activities could help the college decide whether they will be a perfect fit or not.
 Also, it will help them stand out from the crowd.

 Extra-curricular activities are part of important life skills.
-If your child took on some language classes, guitar lessons, piano lessons (or any other extra-curricular activity), you should include this in your record.
+If your child took on some language classes, guitar lessons, online piano lessons for kids (or any other extra-curricular activity), or even amazing field trips, you should include this in your report card.

 You may not necessarily have a grading system but these extracurricular activities could help portray your kid as all-rounded and proactive.